 Introduction

-In the experimental part of this paragraph, humidity-dependence of an IEAP Type I is investigated using electrochemical impedance spectroscopy.
-The impedance data was fitted with a suitably-chosen equivalent electrical circuit and the shift of the equivalent circuit parameters was correlated with the change in ambient RH.
+Section 1.3 underlined that ambient humidity can have a significant impact on the performance of the IEAP materials operable in ambient air.
+At the same time, the humidity-dependence of the IEAPs has not been investigated in detail.
+This paragraph investigates experimentally the humidity-dependence of an IEAP Type I using electrochemical impedance spectroscopy.
+The impedance data is fitted with a suitably-chosen equivalent electrical circuit and the shift of the equivalent circuit parameters is correlated with the changes in ambient relative humidity (RH).

+The reason for the impedance change at variable ambient humidity is drift in the material properties due to water vapor, which is reversibly absorbed by the IEAP material.
+The IEAPs used in this work are composed out of highly hygroscopic materials – Nafion, carbide-derived carbon, and a hydrophilic ionic liquid.
+As it was also mentioned in section 4.2, all constituents from this list have previously individually been proposed for humidity sensing.

 The impedance measurement and electromechanical characterization results reveal a number of advantages, but also deficiencies of the increased water content of the laminate.

-Origins for the humidity-related impedance changes

-The reason for the impedance change is a drift in material properties due to ambient humidity, which is reversibly absorbed by the IEAP material.
-The IEAPs used in this work are composed out of highly hygroscopic materials – Nafion, carbide-derived carbon, and a hydrophilic ionic liquid.
-All constituents from this list have previously individually been proposed for humidity sensing.

-The high water sorption capacity of ionic polymer Nafion is caused by its hydrophilic ionic sulphonate groups.
-Pure Nafion can absorb water as much as 22% of its weight133, while the calculations indicate that each sulphonate group in Nafion can coordinate up to 23 water molecules156.
-The hydration of Nafion changes both its physical and electrical properties.
-The performance of IPMC actuators in air is directly related to the water desorption kinetics77 – dehydration of Nafion decreases the performance of IPMCs at low RH due to decrease in ionic mobility.
-In turn, an IPMC-like electrochemical system has been applied as a humidity sensor, where the humidity value is extracted by measuring impedance between the electrodes157.
-There exist also other approaches for applying Nafion for humidity sensing – e.g. measuring the weight change by quartz crystal microbalance.158

-Carbide-derived carbons are synthesized by chlorination of metal carbides at high temperatures in an inert atmosphere.
-In principle, this synthesis method produces the carbon with comparably lower amount of carboxyl, carbonyl, or hydroxyl functional groups112.
-However, upon the first exposure to air or in the process of post-activation, the dangling carbon bonds formed in the synthesis procedure are quickly functionalized159.
-This determines the hydrophilicity of CDC.

-The third hydrophilic constituent in the IEAP is the ionic liquid.
-Water sorption changes almost all physicochemical parameters of ionic liquids.
-As a rule of thumb, water content increases its conductivity and decreases its viscosity82, 125, 160, 161.
-The high affinity towards sorption of vapors and low vapor pressure enables the use of ionic liquids as active elements in amperometric162 or quartz crystal microbalance-based163 sensors.

 Experimental

-The impact of ambient RH was investigated by placing the IEAP laminate of Type I in a container with a controlled RH value, as depicted on Figure 20.
+The impact of ambient RH was investigated by placing the IEAP laminate of Type I in a container with a controlled RH value, as depicted on Figure 21.
 Electric impedance between the IEAP electrodes was measured using PARSTAT 2273 potentiostat in a two-electrode mode.
 The 3-cm2 piece of the IEAP laminate was fixed between the measurement terminals made of gold.
 10 mV RMS signals were used in the measurements.